UOA-MEDSCI-736/kdea020-metabolomics/kdea020-team-charter.md

 ## Project Vision

-For Kieran to gain collaborative digital research skills.
+For Kieran to gain collaborative digital research skills, with a focus on open software development and collaboration.

 ## Mission